-Under $200, I’d strongly recommend the Graco Size4Me 65, Graco My Size 65, and the Graco Contender.
-The three seats are very similar, and each is designed to be used from the day your child leaves the hospital until the day s/he weighs 40 pounds.
-Their height limits mean nearly all kids will make it to 4 rear-facing with them, and lighter children may even make it past 4!
+Under $200, I’d strongly recommend the Graco Extend2Fit, Safety 1st Grow and Go EX Air, and Safety 1st Advance EX 65+ Air+.
+The three seats are very similar, and each is designed to be used from the day your child leaves the hospital until the day s/he weighs 50 pounds.
+Their height limits mean nearly all kids will make it to 5 rear-facing with them, and lighter children may even make it past 6 or 7!

-Under $300, my most-recommended seats are the Diono Rainier and the Diono Pacifica.
+Under $300, my most-recommended seat is the Diono Rainier.
+If you can find it, the Diono Pacifica is equally safe despite having been discontinued.
 Again, both seats are almost identical; the main difference lies in the head wings present in the Rainier, which are designed to offer additional side impact protection.

 However, the most important part of both seats involves the rear-facing capabilities.
 Both seats let you rear-face from birth until 50 pounds and have the height limits to make that feasible.
 They can then be used for quite a while as forward-facing seats, and then, depending on your child, used for some amount of time as booster seats.